Herman Raucher: The Great Santini

 Raucher is often credited as a ghostwriter for the film The Great Santini.
 However, Raucher did not work on the film, but instead was hired to write the pilot for a failed television adaptation of the film in the 1980s.
 Nonetheless, Raucher said that he continued to receive fan mail for The Great Santini, second only to letters for Summer of '42.

 Influence

 Journalist and novelist Preston Fassel cites Raucher's work, particularly A Glimpse of Tiger, as an influence on his own writing.
 Fassel credits a brief correspondence with Raucher in college, during which Raucher encouraged him to become a writer, as inspiring him to pursue fiction writing.
-Fassel wrote a biographical article of Raucher for the website Cinedump.com.
+Fassel wrote a biographical article about Raucher for the website Cinedump.com.